 Personal suretyship of the principal

-ABSA business loans have an option to take up business credit cards for your operations.
-This is ideal when you need funds to manage your day to day business expenses.
+ABSA business loans have an option for you to take up business credit cards for your operations.
+This is ideal when you need funds to manage your day-to-day business expenses.

 There are 3 business cards to go for:

 - Corporate and Purchasing Cards